Ninja-Vikash/Docs.dev/docs/javascript/README.md

 - **Frameworks and Libraries**<br/>React, Angular, Vue, and others emerged, providing powerful tools for building user interfaces.

 ## Creation of server-side JavaScript
-while JavaScript initially designed for the client-side, its versatility and popularity led to its expansion into server-side development.
+While JavaScript initially designed for the client-side, its versatility and popularity led to its expansion into server-side development.

 ### Early attempts
 - **Before Node.js**<br/>Several attempts were made to run JavaScript on the server, but they lacked widespread adoption.